 Students do not lose their constitutional rights upon entering school premises.
 The Fourth Amendment to the U.S. Constitution protects all citizens, including students from unreasonable searches.

-However, students and their belongings are subject to reasonable searches and seizures when administrators have a belief, • School officials may conduct unannounced searches at any time to maintain health and safety standards.
+owever, students and their belongings are subject to reasonable searches and seizures when administrators have a belief, reasonable under the circumstances,